What Not to Do on Your First Vegas Trip (2026): Mistakes That Quietly Ruin Your Trip

-Las Vegas is an easy city to enjoy but it’s also an easy city to misunderstand.
-Most first-time mistakes aren’t dramatic; they’re subtle decisions that quietly drain energy, time, or money until the trip feels harder than it needs to be.
+Las Vegas is an easy city to enjoy — but it’s also an easy city to misunderstand.

 Don’t Assume Things Are Closer Than They Look

-Las Vegas distances are deceptive.
 Buildings that appear next door are often separated by long interior walkways, pedestrian bridges, or entire resort complexes.
+Even leaving a large property like The Venetian takes more time and energy than most visitors expect.

-Walking is part of the experience but only if you plan for it realistically.
+Walking is part of the experience — but only if you plan for it realistically.

 Don’t Overpack Your Schedule

-Vegas rewards flexibility, not rigid itineraries.
+Vegas rewards flexibility, not rigid plans.

 Plan one anchor activity per day.
 Treat everything else as optional.
-The city is more enjoyable when you allow room for detours, breaks, and changing your mind.

 Don’t Choose a Hotel Based Only on Price